-

-- A brand new book from Timber
+- A brand new book (2012) from

-the excellent photographs there are detained notes on habitat,
+from the excellent photographs there are detained notes on habitat,

 descriptions, growth and culture.
 Attention is also paid to the